seahorce-scidac/REMORA/Docs/sphinx_doc/Inputs.rst

 Currently, if initial or grid files are specified, they both must be.
 Boundary condition options with NetCDF boundary data are equivalent to ROMS clamped, Chapman-Flather, and Orlanski + Nudging boundary conditions.
 Options and examples can be found in the section on :ref:`Domain Boundary Conditions <sec:domainBCs>`.

+By default, bathymetry is specified at level 0 and interpolated to the finer levels, like with any other variable.
+Bathymetry may also be specified at level ``remora.nc_grid_file_hires > 0`` in file ``remora.nc_grid_file_hires``.
+Bathymetry on levels ``< remora.nc_grid_file_hires`` is set by averaging down the given bathymetry.
+Bathymetry on higher levels is set by interpolating.
+High resolution bathymetry data must be given with XXXXXXX ghost cells.

 List of Parameters
 ------------------